On Outage-based Beamforming Design for Dual-Functional Radar-Communication 6G Systems: Acknowledgment

 \section{Acknowledgment}

-The authors would like to thank Dr. Lasha Ephremidze and Prof. Ilya Spitkovsky of the NYU Abu Dhabi Mathematics department for help with the proofs of the theorems appearing in this manuscript, regarding $\rank-$one optimality and closed-form solutions for the SU case.
-Also, simulations were conducted on NYU Abu Dhabi's HPC Jubail Cluster.
+The authors would like to thank the anonymous reviewers for their constructive comments, which contributed in improving the manuscript.
+The authors would also like to thank Dr. Lasha Ephremidze and Prof. Ilya Spitkovsky of the NYU Abu Dhabi Mathematics department for help with the proofs of the theorems appearing in this manuscript.